-A graduate of Hobart-William Smith College in the Finger Lakes region of New York, Dick Schieffelin was a collector of young men and hippos.
-The hippo was Dick’s unofficial alliteratively-named mascot of Hobart College.
-His house had hundreds hippopotami.
-He had hippo drawings, statues, photographs, stuffed toys and books.
-The rooms were virtual zoos or mud pits of hippos in every pastel color.
-But that is wallowing in the weeds!
+A graduate of Hobart-William Smith College in the Finger Lakes region of New York, Dick Schieffelin was a collector of hippos and young men.
+The hippos were a shoutout to Dick’s unofficial alliteratively-named mascot of Hobart College.
+His house had hundreds of hippopotami: hippo drawings, statues, photographs, stuffed toys and books.
+His rooms were virtual zoos or mud wallows for hippos, depicted in every pastel color.
+But that is wading into the weeds!
 Let’s get back to the story of the noxious Starling.

 Blame it on Shakespeare

 In 1890 Eugene Schieffelin, who was Dick’s grandfather, imported the first Starling to the US from England.
 He blithely captured, imported and released sixty of them in Central Park, Manhattan.
 Schieffelin seemed to have more dollars than sense.
-An active member of the American Acclimatization Society, Schieffelin was convinced by like-minded men that they could control plants and animals from other countries.
+An active member of the American Acclimatization Society, Schieffelin was convinced by like-minded men that they could control the propagation of plants and animals from other countries.
 These men systematically imported various species to see if they could self-propagate and survive in the US.

 Schieffelin was an eccentric chemist and drug manufacturer who had settled in New York to sell his potions, lotions and concoctions to the public.
 Schieffelin was also an Anglophile: he loved William Shakespeare’s sonnets, plays, and poems.
 He systematically went through all of Shakespeare’s work and recorded the names of the birds he found there.
 His long-term goal was to introduce all of Shakespeare’s bird species to the US by importing them, breeding them, and watching them flourish.
 His avian collection was the stuff of romantic fascination.
 Among his menagerie, Schieffelin wanted to import Sparrow, Skylark, Blackbird, Song Thrush, Bullfinch, Chaffinch, Nightingale and Starling.

 In a valiant effort to reduce the clouds of bugs that infested the swampy areas of New York City, Schieffelin and other members of the American Acclimatization Society (AAS) imported the English Sparrow to Central Park.
 The bugs, slightly diminished, easily survived the invasion and so did the Sparrow (by the millions).
 The initial success of the AAS fed their appetite for more tinkering with bird geography.